Module openrelik_worker_common.file_utils

 original_path: str | None = None,

-source_file_id: int | None = None)-
+source_file_id: int | None = None,

 Expand source code

 class OutputFile: """Represents an output file.
-Attributes: uuid: Unique identifier for the file. display_name: Display name for the file. extension: Extension of the file. data_type: Data type of the file. path: The full path to the file. original_path: The full original path to the file. source_file_id: The OutputFile this file belongs to. """ def __init__( self, uuid: str, output_path: str, display_name: str, extension: Optional[str] = None, data_type: Optional[str] = None, original_path: Optional[str] = None, source_file_id: Optional[int] = None, ): """Initialize an OutputFile object.
-Args: uuid: Unique identifier (uuid4) for the file. output_path: The path to the output directory. display_name: The name of the output file. extension: File extension (optional). data_type: The data type of the output file (optional). orignal_path: The orignal path of the file (optional). source_file_id: The OutputFile this file belongs to (optional). """ self.uuid = uuid self.display_name = display_name self.extension = extension self.data_type = data_type self.path = output_path self.original_path = original_path self.source_file_id = source_file_id def to_dict(self) -> dict: """ Return a dictionary representation of the OutputFile object.
+Attributes: uuid: Unique identifier for the file. display_name: Display name for the file. extension: Extension of the file. data_type: Data type of the file. path: The full path to the file. original_path: The full original path to the file. source_file_id: The OutputFile this file belongs to. register_in_db: When False, the mediator skips DB registration, hashing, and file reports for this file.
+Use for intermediate artifacts that downstream tasks consume but that shouldn't appear in the UI or DB. """ def __init__( self, uuid: str, output_path: str, display_name: str, extension: Optional[str] = None, data_type: Optional[str] = None, original_path: Optional[str] = None, source_file_id: Optional[int] = None, register_in_db: bool = True, ): """Initialize an OutputFile object.
+Args: uuid: Unique identifier (uuid4) for the file. output_path: The path to the output directory. display_name: The name of the output file. extension: File extension (optional). data_type: The data type of the output file (optional). orignal_path: The orignal path of the file (optional). source_file_id: The OutputFile this file belongs to (optional). register_in_db: Whether the mediator should create a DB row for this file.
+Defaults to True. """ self.uuid = uuid self.display_name = display_name self.extension = extension self.data_type = data_type self.path = output_path self.original_path = original_path self.source_file_id = source_file_id self.register_in_db = register_in_db def to_dict(self) -> dict: """ Return a dictionary representation of the OutputFile object.
 This is what the mediator server gets and uses to create a File in the database.
-Returns: A dictionary containing the attributes of the OutputFile object. """ return { "uuid": self.uuid, "display_name": self.display_name, "extension": self.extension, "data_type": self.data_type, "path": self.path, "original_path": self.original_path, "source_file_id": self.source_file_id, }
+Returns: A dictionary containing the attributes of the OutputFile object. """ return { "uuid": self.uuid, "display_name": self.display_name, "extension": self.extension, "data_type": self.data_type, "path": self.path, "original_path": self.original_path, "source_file_id": self.source_file_id, "register_in_db": self.register_in_db, }Represents an output file.

 Attributes

-- Unique identifier for the file.
+uuid- Unique identifier for the file.

-- Display name for the file.
+display_name- Display name for the file.

-- Extension of the file.
+extension- Extension of the file.

-- Data type of the file.
+data_type- Data type of the file.

-- The full path to the file.
+path- The full path to the file.

-- The full original path to the file.
+original_path- The full original path to the file.

-- The OutputFile this file belongs to.
+source_file_id- The OutputFile this file belongs to.

 Initialize an OutputFile object.